formycore/Devops_Notes/3-tier-mern/dockerize_compose_3_tier_mern.md

 - we need to change the env Variables of the frontend
 - in the frontend
 - cat .env.sample
+- edit the value of the VITE_API_PATH to the public ip

 ```
 ### IF WE CHANGE THE CODE WE NEED TO BUILD DOCEKR FILE AGAIN